Variograms

 \[\gamma(\p_1,\p_2) = \gamma(||\p_1 - \p_2||) = \gamma(h)\]

 Under the additional assumption of 2nd-order stationarity, the well-known covariance is directly related via $\gamma(h) = \cov(0) - \cov(h)$.
 This package implements a few commonly used as well as other more exotic variogram models.
-Most of these models share a set of default parameters (e.g. sill=1.0
+Most of these models share a set of default parameters (e.g. sill=1.0, range=1.0), which can be set with keyword arguments.

 Gaussian